deficollective/defiscan/src/content/protocols/morpho/base.md

 ## Conclusion

-The Morpho Ethereum mainnet protocol achieves _Low_ centralization scores for the _Chain_ and _Accessibility_ dimensions.
-The _Upgradeability_ of the `MORPHO` token that is not protected with an onchain governance system or _Exit Window_ and its trusted Chainlink dependency result in _Medium_ _Upgradeability_, _Exit Window_ and _Autonomy_ risks and **Stage 1** decentralization.
+The Morpho protocol on Base achieves a _Low_ centralization score in the _Accessibility_ dimension.
+The _Upgradeability_ of the `MORPHO` token results a in _Medium_ _Upgradeability_ risk score.
+This _Upgradeability_ is not protected with an onchain governance system or delay and as such the _Exit Window_ risk is _Medium_ as well.
+Due to the _High_ _Autonomy_ risk score coming from 92% of the TVL relying on Chainlink oracle, Morpho scores **Stage 0** decentralization on Base.

+The protocol could reach **Stage 1** by integrating protections within their default oracle adapter.
+This could include slippage limits or multiple price feeds for sanity checking.

-The protocol could advance to **Stage 2** by; 1) transferring control over the `MORPHO` permissions to onchain governance with a 30-day _Exit Window_ and 2) implementing a fallback mechanism around the Chainlink oracle dependency (or Chainlink taking measures to become a _Low Centralization_ protocol, as highlighted in this [report](/protocols/chainlink-oracles/ethereum)).
+The protocol could further advance to **Stage 2** if Base reaches Stage 2 and: 1) transferring control over the `MORPHO` permissions to onchain governance with a 30-day _Exit Window_ and 2) implementing a fallback mechanism around the Chainlink oracle dependency (or Chainlink taking measures to become a _Low Centralization_ protocol, as highlighted in this [report](/protocols/chainlink-oracles/ethereum)).

 > Overall score: Stage 1